nguillon/sdk-php/README.md

       $this->addHeader('X-API-Key', $this->getAccessToken());

       //By default we use the newest api version.
 But if a user of your method want to use
-      //a specifc version of thwe api you should insert this code to enable that behavior. if (!empty($this->getApiVersion())) {
+      //a specific version of the api you should insert this code to enable that behavior. if (!empty($this->getApiVersion())) {
           $this->addHeader('Accept-Version', $this->getApiVersion());
       }

-      //Here you can set the paramters the REST API method needs.
+      //Here you can set the parameters the REST API method needs.
 Maybe there are methods
       //that don't need any parameter, than you can skip this.
       $this->addParameter('extractors', $extractors);
       $this->addParameter('file', $filePath);